proactive, preventative, pest control

 If implemented correctly, IPM strategies will address the underlying cause of pest infestations and successfully prevent future occurrences.
 Here are the six essential steps of an effective IPM program, as outlined by field experts:

-Step 1.
-Inspection.
 Routine inspections (weekly or more frequently) should be performed in high-risk areas where pest activity is expected, such as receiving docks, finished goods warehouses, food preparation areas, etc.

-Step 2.
-Preventative action.
 The information revealed by the inspections, indicating species present, target locations, numbers, extent of infestation, and risk to food safety, can be used to address vulnerabilities in the IPM program and eliminate conditions necessary for pest reproduction.

-Step 3.
-Identification.
 Different pests exhibit different behaviors, and identifying the problematic species is crucial in targeting control strategies.
 The size and shape of droppings, smears, live/dead pests, tracks, harborages, and signs of damage help technicians identify the culprit.

-Step 4.
-Analysis.
 Upon identifying the existing pests, technicians will proceed to highlight particular problem areas and conditions that allow pests’ access inside the facility and facilitate their reproduction.

-Step 5.
-Selection of treatment.
 IPM mainly comprises methods that prevent pest entry into food processing facilities and create unfavorable conditions for pests to live and breed.
 However, when certain control methods fail to eliminate existing populations, certain chemical insecticides may be used by qualified technicians.

-Step 6.
-Monitoring.
 Because pest management is an ongoing process, continuing to monitor the facility and gathering information about pest activity after eradicating existing infestations guarantees minimum damage and losses.

-Ultimately, the success of any pest control program in food processing plants depends on the knowledge and skill of pest control technicians.
-Relying on advanced technology and years of experience, pest control professionals can identify anything that can cause or allow contamination of food and build systematic control strategies to keep hazards to a minimum.
+Ultimately, the success of any pest control program in food processing plants depends on the knowledge and skill of commercial pest control technicians.
+Relying on advanced technology and years of experience, Toronto pest control professionals can identify anything that can cause or allow contamination of food and build systematic control strategies to keep hazards to a minimum.

 About the Author